-The application process allows school administrators to evaluate prospective students’ academic record and interest and commitment to the arts.
+The application process allows the school to evaluate prospective students’ interest and commitment to the arts.
 Students who live within the school district’s boundaries are given priority for admission.
-At the high school level, VSAA may accept students from other districts after all VPS students have been accepted and if space is available.
+At the high school level, VSAA may accept students from neighboring districts after all VPS students have been accepted and if space is available.

-The second component of the on-site application process is the interview.
-Two VSAA teachers will interview you.
+This component of the application process is the on-site interview.
+VSAA teachers and alumni will interview you.
 This is an opportunity for us to get to know more about you and why you are interested in VSAA.

-The last component of the on-site application process is a writing prompt.
+This component of the application process is the on-site writing component.
 You will have time to write to a prompt and turn it in at the end of this session.

 Profile of a successful VSAA student